In Supreme Court case, business group targets Obama appointments

-The case began as a complaint in December 2010 by the Local 760 accusing Noel Canning Corp’s owner, Rodger Noel, of reneging on a verbal agreement concerning a new collective bargaining agreement.
+The case began as a complaint in December 2010 by the International Brotherhood of Teamsters Local 760 accusing Noel Canning Corp’s owner, Rodger Noel, of reneging on a verbal agreement concerning a new collective bargaining agreement.

 But after the U.S. National Labor Relations Board (NLRB) sided with the workers, the U.S. Chamber of Commerce intervened on behalf of the company and elevated the importance of the case by putting the focus on whether President Barack Obama had exceeded his authority in appointing members of the board.